ChatGPT2/Space-Oddity-Bowie/README.md

 1. Go to https://platform.openai.com to register an account and log in.
 2. Click on the avatar in the upper right corner and select "View API keys".
 3. Click the "Create new secret key" button on the right side of the page to generate an API key.
 4. Copy the API key for backup.
 Note that the API key only appears once.
-If you forgot it, regenerate a ne
+If you forgot it, regenerate a new one.